Learning When to Advise Human Decision Makers: Additional Details on the Experimental Setup

-This study was reviewed and approved by the Harvard University Institutional Review Board (IRB) and the National Archive of Criminal Justice Data (NACJD).
 We recruited participants on Amazon Mechanical Turk, restricting the participation to Mechanical Turk workers inside the United States who had an historical acceptance rate of at least 75\%.
 All Mechanical Turk workers are at least 18 years old.

 The experimental procedure is similar to that of \cite{benCSCW}.
 Upon arrival, participants read a brief description of ``what to expect'' in the experiment, and were asked to sign a consent form.
 Then, they were randomly assigned to one of the five experimental treatments: Learned, Omniscient, Random, No Advice, or Update.
 The experiment started with a tutorial, followed by a short intro survey, the primary prediction task of predicting risk for a series of 50 criminal defendants, and an exit survey to obtain participants' reflection on the task.
 The series of 50 defendants was drawn at random for each participant, from the same sample of 300 defendant cases that was used in the experiment of \cite{benCSCW}.
 The tutorial was visible at the bottom of the screen throughout the entire prediction task so that participants could look up background information and the definitions of key terms.